nf-core/eager/docs/usage.md

 ```

 With this, we are ready to submit!
 If running on a remote cluster/server, Make
-sure to run this in `screen` session or similar, so that if you get a `ssh`
+sure to run this in a `screen` session or similar, so that if you get a `ssh`
 signal drop or want to log off, Nextflow will not crash.

 #### Tutorial Human Pop-Gen - Results

-Assuming the run completed without any crashes (if problems do occur, check all
+Assuming the run completed without any crashes (if problems do occur, check
-against [#usage](#pipeline-options) all parameters are as expected, or check the
+against [#usage](#pipeline-options) that all parameters are as expected, or
-[FAQ](#troubleshooting-and-faqs)), we can now check our results in `results/`.
+check the [FAQ](#troubleshooting-and-faqs)), we can now check our results in
+`results/`.

 ##### Tutorial Human Pop-Gen - MultiQC Report

 In here there are many different directories containing different output files.
 The first directory to check is the `MultiQC/` directory.
-In here you should
+You should
 find a `multiqc_report.html` file.
 You will need to view this in a web browser,
 so I recommend either mounting your server to your file browser, or downloading
 it to your own local machine (PC/Laptop etc.).